jamespmccor/dsKeyValueStore/labs/lab3-paxos/README.md

   quorum, that value is eventually decided in that slot.
-* Your implementation should make use of the `atmostonce` package as in previous labs; it should be able to handle duplicates of the same `Command` in the Paxos paxosLog.
+* Your implementation should make use of the `atmostonce` package as in previous labs; it should be able to handle duplicates of the same `Command` in the Paxos log.
 (Though you might want to try to keep them out as a performance optimization.)
 * The easiest way for a client to send requests to the system is by broadcasting them to all servers.
-* Your implementation needs to be able to handle "holes" in the Paxos paxosLog.
+* Your implementation needs to be able to handle "holes" in the Paxos log.
 That is, when completing the first phase of Paxos, a server might see previously accepted values for a slot but not previous slots.
 Your implementation should still make progress in this case.